Platform View

 Set the LMX host address

 Replace the IP with your LMX server's local address.
-This is typically your Mac Studio's static IP.
+This is typically your dedicated Apple Silicon host's static IP.

 Set the LMX inference server IP address